harishbommakanti/harishbommakanti/README.md

 <b>Welcome to my GitHub! 👋</b>
 </h3>

 I graduated from UT Austin in May '23 with a BS degree in CS and have a passion for AI, ML, and Software Engineering.
+I currently work at Veeva Systems as an Associate SWE on the MyVeeva for Patients product.
 Check out my [personal website](https://harishbommakanti.github.io) for information about classes I've taken, positions I've landed, and projects I've completed.

 Here are some languages, developer tools, ML/AI frameworks, and web development tools that I'm comfortable in working with: